Add React Router to your Clerk + React application

 Before you start

-React Router can be used as a framework or as a standalone library.
-This guide explains how to add React Router authentication to an existing React application using library mode.
+- Framework mode: Use React Router as a framework to build your entire app.
 To use React Router as a framework instead, see the React Router quickstart.

 - In the Clerk Dashboard, navigate to the API keys page.

-- In the Quick Copy section, copy your Clerk Publishable Key.
+- In the Quick Copy section, copy your Clerk .

 The final result should resemble the following: